csswizardry/csswizardry.github.com/_posts/2011-05-31-font-sizing-with-rem-could-be-avoided.md

 wordpress_id: 2770
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- CSS3
   - Typography
 ---

 Jonathan Snook [wrote recently](http://snook.ca/archives/html_and_css/font-size-with-rem) about the new font-sizing unit `rem`.
 Whilst I do find it interesting and potentially useful I do think it possibly solves a problem that doesn’t actually exist…